basho/riak_core/docs/partitioning.md

 * 6 -> [3, 4, 5]
 * 7 -> [4, 5, 6]

+## Coverage Plans

-However, coverage plans are represented differently.
+Coverage plans are represented differently.

 Coverage plans are represented internally as a list of vnode identifiers and a list of filters.